-The concept of territorial jurisdiction has three components in federal law.
+The concept of territorial jurisdiction has three components or ramifications in federal law.
 The first type of territorial jurisdiction relates to what authority the federal government has over the particular location involved.
 The second type relates to crimes that must occur within the special maritime and territorial jurisdiction (SMTJ) of the United States.
-The third type of territorial jurisdiction relates to geographic limitations placed upon an agency's law enforcement officers by legislation or agency regulations.
+The third type of territorial jurisdiction relates to geographic limitations placed upon an agency's law enforcement officers by legislation or agency regulations ["agency-specific territorial jurisdiction"].